Data-Driven Business Results

 Universal Results are prime real estate on the Search Engine Results Page, and for good reason.
 These ever-evolving result types appear at the top of Google’s first page of search results, which means better visibility and bigger ROI for the businesses that snag those first key spots.

-Landing those coveted universal results requires a combination of science and art—data and content—which is why we’re so excited to discuss the latest data-driven feature in Conductor Searchlight, complete with actionable content insights and designed to bring your page to the top of Google’s first page.
+Landing those coveted universal results requires a combination of science and art—data and content—which is why we’re so excited to discuss the latest data-driven feature in Conductor’s SEO Platform, complete with actionable content insights and designed to bring your page to the top of Google’s first page.

 All of these insights and data for getting to the top of Google are now available on one page—intuitively surfaceable and inherently actionable.